stephlj/ForkWise/README.md

 v2: GUI for data entry and display

 TODOs:
+- REFACTOR: Load csv into (pandas df? dataclass?) in BLL, with input handling; insert into staging from dataclass
 - FEATURE: Add recipe as ingredient - add recipe from staging table that doesn't come from csv - in future GUI can add from staging to check for missing ingredients and add if necessary.
 Started on branch RecipeAsIngr but should probably abandon.
-Think about refactoring to load into dataclass (from csv or db) -> then to staging.
+See previous refactor which blocks this feature.
 - REFACTOR: Meal dataclass and data structures in display_meal_totals (Meals as dict with dates as keys(?), named tuple of (recipe, servings eaten); also refactor PropsPerDay).
 Refactor FoodProps entirely?
 - TESTING: Check final cal, etc in plots from testing db data
 - BUG: If units don't exist on ingredient load, it just silently skips rows